Skip to Main Content

 Whether you choose to link accounts and share photos or opt for the download-and-upload approach, each method has its own set of steps and considerations.
 By following the detailed instructions provided in this article, you can successfully migrate your Google Photos to a new account.
 Remember to consider storage capacities and choose the method that best suits your needs and timeline.

-If in addition to Google Photos, you also want to transfer your Gmail, Drive files, Contacts, and Calendars to a different account, consider using VaultMe, an automated tool for migrating content between online accounts.
+If, in addition to Google Photos, you want to transfer your Gmail, Drive files, Contacts, and Calendars to a different account, consider using VaultMe, an automated tool for migrating content between online accounts.